djeanql/MidnightMiner/README.md

 python resubmit_solutions.py
 ```
 The script automatically removes successfully submitted solutions and keeps any that still failed for retry.
+You should run this once a day, as solutions can no longer be submitted after 24 hours.

 ## ⚠️ Update Regularly